Descent098/tech/src/content/blog/don't-learn-frameworks.md

 ---
 title: "Don't learn Frameworks"
 subtitle: "Learn to code, not to install"
-description: "Learn to code, not to install"
+description: "How to learn more effectively, and avoid the trap of modern frameworks"
 pubDate: 2024-02-05T00:00:00-06:00
 modified_date: ""
 heroImage: /tech/blog/dont-learn-frameworks/hero.png